 Ans:

-Azure Key Vault plays a critical role in enhancing Azure DevOps security by securely storing and tightly controlling access to tokens, passwords, certificates, API keys, and other secrets.
-In Azure Pipelines, you can integrate Azure Key Vault to provide the builds and releases secure access to these secrets without exposing them in your configuration files or source code.
-This integration ensures that sensitive information is kept secure and only accessible to authorized services and individuals.
-By leveraging Azure Key Vault, maintain a high level of security for CI/CD pipelines, protecting infrastructure from potential vulnerabilities related to improper handling of sensitive data.
+Azure Key Vault enhances Azure DevOps security by securely storing and tightly controlling access to tokens, passwords, certificates, API keys, and other secrets.
+In Azure Pipelines, Azure Key Vault can be integrated to provide builds and releases with secure access to these secrets without exposing them in configuration files or source code.
+This integration ensures that sensitive information remains secure and is accessible only to authorized services and individuals.

-21. How do you handle database changes in Azure DevOps CI/CD pipelines?
+21. What methods are used to handle database changes in Azure DevOps CI/CD pipelines?

 Ans: